bbc/psammead/packages/utilities/psammead-storybook-helpers/README.md

   - `slotTexts`: Array of strings to insert into the story.
 Length and order corresponds to the provided `slots`.
   - `script`: A [script](https://github.com/bbc/psammead/tree/latest/packages/utilities/gel-foundations#script-support) corresponding to the language selected by the storybook user.
   - `dir`: Either `'ltr'` or `'rtl'`, corresponding to the language currently selected by the storybook user.
-- Returns the return value of `renderFn`.
-This should usually be a React Component.

 ## Installation